apache/incubator-kie-kogito-operator/README.md

 To debug Go in your VS code, see [Debugging Go code using VS Code](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code).

+We check our code with `golangci-lint`, so it is recommended to add this to your IDE.
+For adding the `golangci-lint` with goland, see [Go Linter](https://plugins.jetbrains.com/plugin/12496-go-linter).

+For adding the `golangci-lint` with VScode, install the [Go Plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) and enable the linter from the plugins setting.

 ### Kogito Operator unit tests

 For information about Operator SDK testing, see [Unit testing with the Operator SDK](https://github.com/operator-framework/operator-sdk/blob/master/doc/user/unit-testing.md).